← Back to blog index · 2026-05-10

 Risk Structure Comparison

-Bitfinex Funding Risks
+Funding Market Risks

-- Borrower default: Bitfinex insurance fund covers
+- Borrower default: the venue’s insurance fund covers

 - Liquidity risk: can’t withdraw mid-loan (only at maturity or borrower prepayment)